codenigma1/llm_airlines_multimodel_chatbot/README.md

 - Ensures source and destination are not the same.

 ### 🌛 **Ticket Generation**
-- Creates a unique ticket file: `firstName_lastName_bookingNumber.txt`.
+- Creates a unique ticket file: firstName_lastName_bookingNumber.txt.
 - Ticket includes:
   - Passenger details
   - Flight details (airline, time, price, seat number)

 ### 📊 **Generate Summary Report**
-- Summarizes all bookings into a single file: `summary_report.txt`.
+- Summarizes all bookings into a single file: summary_report.txt.
 - Includes all flight and passenger details for review or administration.

 ### 🪑 **Automated Seat Assignment**